eclipse/xacc/README.md

 find the corresponding development headers.
 Ensure that when you try to run XACC-enabled Python scripts you are using the same `python3` executable that was set during your build.

-If you are on Mac OS X, make sure you have XCode command utilities installed.
-A common issue seen is missing standard includes like `wchar.h` and others.
-See [here](https://stackoverflow.com/a/52530212) for proper XCode install and configuring to address these types of issues.
+On Mac OS X, we recommend our users install GCC 8 via Homebrew instead of relying on XCode command line tools installation and the default Apple Clang compilers.
+See [here](https://xacc.readthedocs.io/en/latest/install.html#mac-os-x) for more details on this.

 Clone the repository recursively, configure with `cmake` and build with `make`
 ```bash